Jip-Hop/jailmaker/templates/podman/README.md

 Prerequisites: created a jail using the [config](./config) template file.

-Run `jlmkr edit mypodmanjail` and add `--private-users=524288:65536 --private-users-ownership=chown` to `systemd_nspawn_user_args`.
+Run `./jlmkr.py edit mypodmanjail` and add `--private-users=524288:65536 --private-users-ownership=chown` to `systemd_nspawn_user_args`.
 We start at UID 524288, as this is the [systemd range used for containers](https://github.com/systemd/systemd/blob/main/docs/UIDS-GIDS.md#summary).

 The `--private-users-ownership=chown` option will ensure the rootfs ownership is corrected.

-After the jail has started run `jlmkr stop mypodmanjail && jlmkr edit mypodmanjail`, remove `--private-users-ownership=chown` and increase the UID range to `131072` to double the number of UIDs available in the jail.
+After the jail has started run `./jlmkr.py stop mypodmanjail && ./jlmkr.py edit mypodmanjail`, remove `--private-users-ownership=chown` and increase the UID range to `131072` to double the number of UIDs available in the jail.
 We need more than 65536 UIDs available in the jail, since rootless podman also needs to be able to map UIDs.
 If I leave the `--private-users-ownership=chown` option I get the following error:

 > systemd-nspawn[678877]: Automatic UID/GID adjusting is only supported for UID/GID ranges starting at multiples of 2^16 with a range of 2^16